SMU Dedman Law Students Wishing to Request Reciprocity from Another ABA-Accredited Law School:

 Reciprocity allows in-office access to current job postings, handouts, books related to career development and the job search, directories and computers all of which are available in the Resource Center of the Office of Career Services.

 Upon arrival, visitors should check-in at the front desk during our regular business hours (Monday to Friday from 8:30 a.m. until 5:00 p.m.) and present student identification or a driver’s license and the letter approving reciprocity.
 There is no need to call ahead of the visit.

 Limitations and Restrictions

-- Reciprocity will not be granted during fall and spring recruiting each year -- from August 1st through December 1st and from February 1st to March 1st.
+- Reciprocity will not be granted from August 1st through December 1st or February 1st through March 1st.